mssola/Portus/.github/ISSUE_TEMPLATE/custom.md

 - **Expected behavior**: I expected this to happen!
 - **Actual behavior**: But this happened...

-Providing logs of the moment when the issue has happened would also be useful.
-If you are in production, you might want to set the `PORTUS_LOG_LEVEL` to `debug` to get a more verbose log.
+Providing logs would also be useful.
+If you are in production, you might want to temporarily set the `PORTUS_LOG_LEVEL` to `debug` to get a more verbose log.

 ### Deployment information